 Established organizations follow a systematic process to select the most suitable graphic type.
-A case in point is Mike Parkinson of 24 Hour Company, who employs a matrixed approach to rapidly sift through potential graphic types.
-He chooses a graphic type, conceptualizes graphic options through sketches or mock-ups, and once approved, proceeds to the last step, render the graphic.
-Figure 4.1-2 is Mike's "Graphic Cheat Sheet" he uses to assist in choosing appropriate graphic types.
+A case in point is XYZ Company, which employs a matrixed approach to rapidly sift through potential graphic types.
+XYZ Company chooses a graphic type, conceptualizes graphic options through sketches or mock-ups, and once approved, proceeds to the last step, render the graphic.
+Figure 4.1-2 shows a graphic cheat sheet to assist in choosing appropriate graphic types.